Code-Institute-Submissions/sgalway2086-MilestoneIV/README.md

 #### External user

-1. Joining a community was made very possibile by the ability to join forums, comment and post.
+1. Joining a community was made very possible by the ability to join forums, comment and post.

-2. The shop is the most prominant part of the site arguably and very accessable to all users.
+2. The shop is the most prominent part of the site arguably and very accessible to all users.

-3. Very strong features that make coming back to the site, for any number of different uses very tempting to a user and creates a good sense of variety.
+3. Very strong features that make coming back to the site, for any number of different uses, very tempting to a user and creates a good sense of variety.

 4. Subscriptions and their skus are listed on the store where the user can find them very easily.